Mother's Day brings record sales, generating $110M in revenue during the week of May 4th.

-We hit two million customers!
+We hit 2 million customers!

-First email retention test.
+The company conducts its first email retention test.

-We hit one million customers!
+We hit 1 million customers!

 Bill Strauss, CEO, and Jared Polis, founder, are honored by Ernst & Young as “Entrepreneurs of the Year” in San Diego.

-ProFlowers is recognized in Time Magazine as a new company with the potential to change the flower industry.
+ProFlowers is recognized in Time magazine as a new company with the potential to change the flower industry.

 We ditch faxing individual orders to growers and begin using the FedEx Internet platform